Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

 1. Select **Investigate performance**.
 This will automatically open the **Performance** page displaying detailed performance data related to operations, dependencies, and roles.

+   {: .note }
-    > **Note**: You can select a specific time period in the graph, which will automatically adjust the view of the performance data.
+   > You can select a specific time period in the graph, which will automatically adjust the view of the performance data.

 1. Navigate back to the **Application map** page.